 Science Education Resource Center - Carleton College

 The On the Cutting Edge project (co-PI and website lead) developed a comprehensive professional development program for the geosciences.
 This project pioneered the use of online tools to promote sharing among workshop participants while creating a website that brought the results of workshops to a broader audience.
 Established in 2002 with NSF funding, more than 3000 faculty, post-docs and graduate students from over 900 institutions have participated in 109 face-to-face and virtual workshops and community-based research projects producing a website that has more than 9,000 pages of content and is visited by more than 1,000,000 users annually.
 This transformation was made possible by an investment of more than $8.5 million by the National Science Foundation over a thirteen year period.
+The professional development program and website are now a core activities of the National Association of Geoscience Teachers.
 Learn More About Project Impact »

 The Pedagogies in Action project (lead PI) developed a go-to resource on teaching methods for educators in STEM and beyond.
 Pioneering a format that linked information on pedagogy to examples of its use across the disciplines educators searching for activities to use in their teaching find activities linked toinformation on the underpinning methods and the research on their effectiveness while educators searching for pedagogic information find ways to transfer these techniques into their teaching.
 Novel features of SERCkit, our content management system allow individual communities to integrate modules into their own sites with customized example collections.